api3dao/oev-docs/docs/oev-searchers/in-depth/dapis/index.md

   ETH/USD.

 Together they represent a data point from a specific data provider.
 Beacons are identified by the hash of their Airnode address and template ID.
-Beacons are aggregated into "beacon sets" and identified by the IDs of the constituent beacons.
+They can be aggregated into "beacon sets" which are identified by the IDs of the constituent beacons.

 <!-- NOTE: Source = https://excalidraw.com/#json=nMEuUgnoInKUysNfxOmYQ,syyRUbVMdsXvIwSLytYmlw -->